LISBON ATTRACTIONS

 sights and characteristic images.

-There are two unique architectural styles
+There are two unique architectural styles -- the elaborate 16th-century

 Manueline of the Belem district

-after Marquês de Pombal who oversaw the area's rebuilding after the Great
+after Marquês de Pombal, who oversaw the area's rebuilding after the Great

 Earthquake of

-1755) -- along with fine art nouveau shops and cafes that have
+1755) -- along with fine art nouveau shops and cafés that have

 almost disappeared elsewhere.